-Surfer’s unique selling point is that it instantly shows you all the metrics you need to know for creating the perfect piece of content.
-It also helps update current content in order to rank higher in Google.
+Surfer is a content optimization tool.
+Surfer’s unique selling point is that it instantly shows you all the metrics you need to know for creating good content.
+It also helps update current content in order to rank higher in search engines.

 Suggestions might include:

 - Adding or removing certain relevant keywords and phrases

 - Changing the instances of exact keywords in the text